david-rc-dayton/satmod-lambda/readme.md

 # SatMod-&#x3bb;

 Satellite constellation analysis software.
 The purpose of this program is to model satellite coverage, and possibly other useful constellation management metrics.
+Download links can be found on the [releases](https://github.com/david-rc-dayton/satmod-lambda/releases) page.

 ![satmod_screenshot](https://raw.githubusercontent.com/david-rc-dayton/satmod-lambda/master/screenshots/satmod_screenshot.png)